 - Our Computer Lab is now OPEN to the Public.
 Safety barriers have been installed between computers and we ask that only 2 people at a time utilize our lab and that visitors social distance, keeping one computer in between you

-- We ask that you continue to make an appointment if an in-person meeting with a staff member is necessary.
-We encourage virtual meetings and all staff are available to meet with consumers through Zoom, Chime, or by phone or email.
+- We continue to offer and encourage virtual meetings when possible and ask that you make an appointment for in-person meetings with staff.
+All staff are available to meet with consumers through Zoom, Chime, phone, email or in-person.
 We are also available to chat through Facebook Messenger and through our Website instant chat option

 Our contact information has not changed; you can continue to reach us M-F 8:30-5:00 Contact Us.
 We will update this page as information changes.

-Getting vaccinated is now convenient (no appointment necessary at most locations), open to everyone 12 years + and FREE!
+Getting vaccinated is now convenient (no appointment necessary at most locations), open to everyone 5 years and older – and it’s FREE!
 If you live in Douglas County and need a ride to your appointment, contact our Independence, Inc. General Public Transportation Department and get scheduled!

 COVID-19 Vaccination Resources:

-►LMH Health COVID19 Vaccine Information Sheet: What you Need to Know : Answers to the most-asked COVID-19 Vaccine questions; Where to get your vaccine and more!
+►LMH Health COVID19 Resource Page : Answers to the most-asked COVID-19 questions, vaccine eligibility, where to get your vaccine and more!